I have always loved words. Ever since I can remember I have devoured books. Novels, nonfiction, anything I could get my hands on.

 Forever I have had a dream of teaching and publishing my work.
 To see my passion for scripture pour into the world so that those it touches may see God!

-It’s unfortunate to note that those that care the most about you are often ok with you living your life entirely for them and their glory.
+It’s unfortunate to note that those that care the most about you are often ok with you living your life for them and their glory instead of fulfilling Gods calling on your life.

 For someone with low self esteem and self loathing tendencies, like me, it can be easier to pour your life out in service to other people and their whims than to ask, “What is the purpose that God has created me for?
 What skills do I have that I should be using?”